MridulaUdayaShankar/HW-Wireframe/README.md

 The **CSS** has styles for each of the following elements:

-..*Body
+..* Body
-..*Header, Nav, Section, Aside, and Footer
+..* Header, Nav, Section, Aside, and Footer
-..*Article
+..* Article
-..*h1 and p
+..* h1 and p

 ### Installing
-Visual Studio/Atom/Sublime Code Editor Chrome/Mozilla/Safari/Opera Browser
+..* Visual Studio/Atom/Sublime Code Editor
+..* Chrome/Mozilla/Safari/Opera Browser

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details